CogencyWeb3/Web3MediaPilot/Deliverables/Cogency-Deliverable_2a6.md

     - Creating a user profile that the user can trade on having more control over their digital identity.
     - Trade subscriptions.

   - Similar approach but phrasing it differently: a hash representing the digital asset as an output from the CMS with all the metadata (this way we will be avoiding any middlemen) and finally wrap it up in a web bundle to distribute it (web bundle instead of using an NFT, because nowadays NFTs are not having a clear place to live).
-This process has a variety of uses: strong distribution, bringing costs down, immutable verification token, verifiable content, we can publish content that are not in our own website, and save on infrastructure costs
+This process has a variety of uses: strong distribution, bringing costs down, immutable verification token, verifiable content, we can publish content that are not in our own website, and save on infrastructure costs.

   - What are the extra problems we are solving?
 Ability to access our media from behind paywalls, offline access (now delegated to instapaper or pocket), and ability to have a standard format, access for democracy purposes for users.